Our Programmes

 Submit your application online, including your CV and a short statement about why you want to join.

-Attend an Ako Center
+Attend an Ako Centre

 If shortlisted, you’ll be invited to kōrero with our team, share your motivations, and connect your aspirations to our kaupapa.